aurorascharff/aurorascharff.no/src/content/blog/managing-advanced-search-param-filtering-next-app-router.md

 Don't forget that you can apply the same pattern to other filters, like pagination and sorting.

+Note: seems the filtering flickers a little - I'm suspecting this is related to a current [bug with transitions](https://github.com/vercel/next.js/issues/70977).
+I will update this post when the bug is fixed.

 The code for the Nuqs implementation can be found [here](https://github.com/aurorascharff/next15-filterlist/tree/filter-nuqs).

 ## Conclusion